 Other ways to say: Big test, true challenge

-Fun Fact/Origin: From the King Arthur legend, where only the true king could pull the sword from the stone.
+Fun Fact/Origin: From the legend of King Arthur, where only the rightful king could pull the sword from the stone.

 Meaning: To act in a bold or aggressive way.